pvlasov/plantuml-epl-modular/README.md

 # plantuml-epl-modular
-Creates module-info.class for PlantUML to make a multi-release jar
+Creates module-info.class for PlantUML to make a multi-release jar.
+This repository is for https://github.com/plantuml/plantuml/issues/1446